USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 ## Introduction

-The explosion of Research Software Engineers (RSEs) in the United States created the opportunity to form communities of practice (CoP), groups which share a passion for an activity and learn how to do it better as they interact regularly, specifically to benefit their local organization or region.
+The explosion of Research Software Engineers (RSEs) in the United States created the opportunity to form communities of practice (CoP), groups that share a passion for an activity and learn how to do it better as they interact regularly, specifically to benefit their local organization or region.
 CoPs, however, only succeed insofar as their members feel heard, included, and valued.